krallice/bf2sap2/README.md

-# bf2sap2
+# bfc
-brainfuck compiler to SAP-2 machinecode
+brainfuck compiler for the MOS Technology 6502 microprocessor